Green tree python

 At the Detroit Zoo

-The green tree python can be found inside the Holden Reptile Conservation Center, located near the middle of the park.
-There, visitors can learn about the 70 different species (and approximately 180 individuals) of reptiles at the Detroit Zoo, one-fifth of which are considered threatened or endangered in the wild.
+The green tree python can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
+There, visitors can learn about the 80 different species (and approximately 240 individuals) of reptiles at the Zoo, one-fifth of which are considered threatened or endangered in the wild.

 As the name suggests, this tree python is green in color, with a broken vertebral stripe that is white or dull yellow.
 Some also have blue, white or yellow spots.
 The green tree python has eight to fifteen thermosensory (heat sensitive) pits around its mouth that help it to detect infrared heat from warm-blooded prey.